UMR-CNRM/vortex/sphinx/userguide/actions.rst

 Using a dispatcher, actions are collectively performed according to the ``kind`` of the action.
 It means, that several actions could be candidates for a given value of ``kind``.
-Here is an exemple whith a second mail action:
+Here is an example with a second mail action:

 .. code-block:: python